-Global Regina features a submitted photo weekdays on Global News Morning, Global News at 5, 6 and 10.
+Global Saskatoon and Global Regina feature a viewer submitted photo for Your Saskatchewan daily on Global News Morning, Global News at 6 and Global News at 10.